What this is

 Also in AI

-Keep the thread going with AI Guides for decision habits for messy AI choices, AI Resources for AI projects worth inspecting at the source, AI Access for free and low-cost ways to compare AI model access.
+Keep the thread going with AI Guides for decision habits for messy AI choices, AI Resources for AI projects with original links and practical caveats, AI Access for free and low-cost ways to compare AI model access.